-For the consider case, the 18 beams cross sections of the SciMED RADIUSTM Stent, are distributed along the inner circle uniformly.
-Consequently, the central angle of the sector ABCD is 360/18=20°.
+For the consider case, 18 beams cross sections are distributed along the inner circle uniformly.
 The dimensions of the inner and outer radii of this sector before the stent inserting are identical to the dimensions of a blocked artery after its inflation.
 The stent strut is represented by a square cross section which is located in the center of the sector (Fig. 3).

-Fig. 3 - Two dimensional plane problem for a stent being inserted into an artery with the appropriate boundary conditions
+Fig. 3 - 2D plane problem for a stent being inserted into an artery with the appropriate boundary conditions

 The radial stiffness of the artery is defined by its geometry, and elastic properties of the wall material.
-In contradistinction, the stiffness of the stent can not be represented in a similar manner, and hence its radial stiffness was defined by adding a spring element.
-This element is hitched on the one end to a point O located at the center of the ring, and at the other end, to the stent's beam (Fig. 3).
-The stiffness of the spring was computed in accordance with the radial stiffness of the stent, as determined by a numeric manner [9].
-Boundary conditions appropriate for this problem were formulated, wherein the blood pressure acts on the artery's "ring" at the inner radius at the areas in which a contact with the stent does not exist, and also on the inner radius line of the stent.
-In addition, a radial displacement was formulated for the end of the spring, at a value that is equal to the mismatch that is defined by the difference between the stent and artery initial radii: $U_r = R_0^S - R_0^A$ (Fig. 3), where and R_0^s is the outer radius of the stent at its free state.
+In contradistinction, the stiffness of the stent cannot be represented in a similar manner, and hence its radial stiffness was defined by adding a spring element (Fig. 3).
+The stiffness of the spring was computed in accordance with the radial stiffness of the stent, as determined by a numeric manner [8].
+Boundary conditions appropriate for this problem were formulated as illustrated in Fig. 3.
+In addition, a radial displacement was formulated for the end of the spring, at a value that is equal to the mismatch that is defined by the difference between the stent and artery initial radii: $U_r = R_0^{S} - R_0^{A}$, where R_0^{A} is the inner radius of the artery before stent's insertion, and R_0^{S} is the outer radius of the stent at its free state.